 I passed!
 The LPCC (Licensed Professional Clinical Counselor) gap exam is behind me.
-Yes, I have been licensed as a Marriage and Family Therapist for some time, but becoming an LPCC has been on my “to do list” ever since California began the process of licensing LPCC’s.
+Yes, I have been licensed as a Marriage and Family Therapist for some time, but becoming an LPCC has been on my “to-do list” ever since California began the process of licensing LPCC’s.
 So with one license why did I want another?

 California is the last of the fifty states to license LPCC’s.
 Some states have other names for this specialty but the things we do, called scope of practice, are about the same.
 Social workers have been around for a long time, so have guidance counselors and psychiatrists.
 But the use of brief psychotherapy is a relatively new trend.
-Mostly this area began after WWII and really took off during the 1960’s.
+Mostly this area began after WWII and really took off during the 1960s.
 To me, that seems like yesterday.

-Professional counselors, in my opinion, are uniquely qualified to work on those immediate, day-to-day problems, like job loss, recovery from financial losses and those other bumps on life’s road that can throw someone for a loop.
+Professional counselors, in my opinion, are uniquely qualified to work on those immediate, day-to-day problems, like job loss, recovery from financial losses, and those other bumps on life’s road that can throw someone for a loop.
 I like being able to help someone decide what a happy life would look like for them and then develop a plan to create that life.

 While doing all this happy life work, I need to remember that the relationship problems like partners and children are also among the things that can derail a life plan.
-Marriage and Family Therapists get to work on building good relationships in couples and families.
+Marriage and Family Therapists get to work on building good relationships with couples and families.
 That kind of relationship building and repair is important work also.
 So I am glad I took the LMFT training and have been privileged to work with so many families and children.
 Being able to do both kinds of helping activities makes me really happy.

 Thanks for letting me share about my exam pass.
 A few more weeks and the new license should be in my mailbox.

 Sorry for the shortage of posts while I was studying for the exam.
 In the future, I want to write more about overcoming life’s challenges and designing the kind of life you want to live while maintaining a good set of relationships with the others in your life.